A Brief History of Sterilization Abuse in the U.S. and its Connection to ICE Mass Hysterectomies in Georgia

 Conclusion

-The NWHN is also committed to ensuring that people have the most accurate information and high-quality health care in order to make their own decisions about what is best for their bodies and their health.
+The NWHN is also committed to ensuring that people have the most accurate information and high-quality health care to decide what is best for their bodies and their health.
 We strongly support access to all contraceptive options, including fully informed and consented hysterectomies and sterilizations, and we reject any effort to direct or coerce women into using any specific method.
 We caution providers, public health officials, and policy-makers against assuming one method is better or worse for any individual based on his or her race, ethnicity, age, ability, economic status, sexual orientation, or gender identity and expression.
-Read more about the NWHN’s work on reproductive coercion, including our Statement of Principles on Long-Acting Reversible Contraception coauthored with SisterSong and signed by hundreds of organizations and individuals.
+Read more about the NWHN’s work on reproductive coercion, including our Statement of Principles on Long-Acting Reversible Contraception, coauthored with SisterSong and signed by hundreds of organizations and individuals.

 It is essential that we continue fighting and advocating for the rights of all individuals, including those who are marginalized and oppressed.
 If you want to get involved, contact your member of Congress and express your support for a full investigation of sterilization abuses in detention facilities.
 You can also ask your member of Congress to support the Dignity for Detained Immigrants Act, which supports immigrant rights.